 What exactly is it that I hope to accomplish through the formation of this movement?
 Well, I have many goals, one of which is to make Pantheism a relevant and rational alternative to the Abrahamic faiths.
-Another is to have a philosophical/spiritual basis for environmental ethics and morality—a universally established morality, that not only includes humans, but all plants and animals as well, along with the ecosystem and the biosphere.
+Another is to have a philosophical/spiritual basis for environmental ethics and morality—a universally established morality, that not only includes humans, but all plants and animals as well, along with the ecosystem and the entire biosphere.

 If we can get people away from religious institutions and the insane practice of deriving their morals from an ancient storybook, the rest should follow naturally.
-Many people who have come out of religion are still seeking fulfillment and have a significant need to feel that higher connection, that greater sense of meaning and purpose, etc… and I’m here to tell them, it ALREADY exists, it’s our own interconnectedness with Nature and the Universe and our divine legacy as human beings!
+Many people who have come out of religion are still seeking fulfillment and have a significant need to feel that higher connection, that greater sense of meaning and purpose, etc… so I’m here to tell them, it ALREADY exists, it’s our own interconnectedness with Nature and the Universe, and our divine legacy as human beings!

-In stark contrast to most religions, there are absolutely NO transcendent gods and goddesses in Biopantheism, because it is a completely Naturalistic philosophy.
+In stark contrast to most religions, there are absolutely NO transcendent gods or goddesses in Biopantheism, because it is a completely Naturalistic philosophy.
 We believe that Nature is divine and we are all a part of Nature.
-We believe that the Universe Itself is God… but not in the sense that It is a personal, conscious or coherent entity that can intervene on your behalf or suspend Its own immutable laws.
+We believe that the Universe Itself is God… but not in the sense that It is a personal, conscious or coherent entity, that can intervene on your behalf or suspend Its own immutable laws.

 Creating this “meta-religion” serves many purposes, one of which is giving those who are already religious an alternative, that is fundamentally based on science, reason, logic and the laws of cause and effect.
-It is an Earth-based form of spirituality, that delivers everything traditional religions do, while placing all of the focus and attention on living organisms and the natural world (the only place our attention really should be).
+It is an Earth-based form of spirituality, that delivers everything traditional religions do, while placing all of the focus and emphasis on living organisms and the natural world (the only place our attention really should be).

 I believe that one of the ways we can communicate these “scientific” truths should be through myth and poetry, using art and imagination to build bridges to traverse the gulf of mystery and help the human mind comprehend the ineffable.
 There are many ways to do this, but this method is sure to be enduring and elicit strong emotional responses, thereby increasing the efficacy and overall impact, which will in turn lead to greater motivation and passion when it comes to following and adhering to this philosophy.